 Step 9: Determine allowances for fatigue and various delays.

-Step 10: Determine standard time of operation.
-Standard time = Normal time + allowances Selection of job for Time Study
+Step 10: Determine standard time of operation.Standard time = Normal time + allowancesSelection of job for Time Study which has not been previously time-studied.

 Time Study is conducted on a job